ewomant/corpus-explorer/wdk-ui-resources-solr/README.md

 velocity/config.vm-Configuration of fieldnames and topicmodels
 ----
-All Index-specific variables are collected in the configuration-file config.vm.
+All Index-specific variables are collected in the configuration-file `config.vm`.
 Here, the names of topicmodels, their sizes and topicmodelnames are defined.
 All fields used for faceting and display can be defined here.

-In addition, the current version of the index is defined which is used to display the correct documentation from velocity/doc.
+In addition, the current version of the index is defined which is used to display the correct documentation from `velocity/doc`.

 Documenting the current index in velocity/doc